 Map of areas of development in Rio.
 Felipe Menegaz.
+Click to enlarge.

 This map shows the main areas of planned urban development surrounding the construction of World Cup and Olympic infrastructure.
 Construction of the Bus Rapid Transit lines on existing highways connecting these areas with each other have already led to the removal of several communities.
 Elsewhere, other evictions are being conducted to make way for construction of mega-events facilities and legacy projects.

 Vila Autódromo, a peaceful community located on the shore of the Jacarepaguá lagoon in West Rio, is fighting plans that would see its 4,000 residents evicted and the land incorporated into the future Olympic park next door.
 Vila Autódromo is the only community officially targeted by the municipality for construction of mega-event facilities.
 Original development plans submitted to the city by British firm AECOM, in charge of the park's construction, clearly show the favela was initially intended to be spared – the decision to swipe it off the map is that of the municipality.

 Vila Autódromo was established in the 1960s by a group a fishermen living off the lagoon.
 Since then, in spite of a lack of infrastructure (roads are unpaved, and sewers flow into the lagoon), the small favela has grown into a lower middle-class community.
 Residents have been joined in their fight against eviction by professors from the urban planning department of the Federal University of Rio, who have drafted a formal urbanization plan for the favela, which would integrate the neighbourhood into the city.
 Urbanization, they say, would cost less than relocating residents and destroying their homes.